Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: The model

-The set of governing equations \eqref{eq_Q2Lfull}, corresponds to the conservation of: overall water-sediment mass in the upper layer \eqref{eq_Q2L-mass-up}; sediment mass in the upper layer \eqref{eq_Q2L-sed-up}; sediment mass in the lower layer \eqref{eq_Q2L-sed-low}; overall water-sediment horizontal momentum in the upper layer \eqref{eq_Q2L-mom-up}; overall water-sediment horizontal momentum in the lower layer \eqref{eq_Q2L-mom-low}; and sediment mass in the bed \eqref{eq_Q2L-vol-bed}.
+The governing equations are derived by: 1) applying conservation laws to overall water-sediment mass in the upper layer, sediment mass in the upper layer, sediment mass in the lower layer, overall water-sediment horizontal momentum in the upper layer, overall water-sediment horizontal momentum in the lower layer, and sediment mass in the bed; 2) considering mass and momentum exchanges between all three layers (bed included); and 3) assuming thickness of the lower layer to be constant in space and time.
+Contribution of (a small) bed slope to momentum fluxes is considered.
+The following set of equations is obtained: \begin{small}